nspin/nix-isabelle/README.md

 I've built the entire [Archive of Formal Proofs](https://www.isa-afp.org/) except for three sessions (`Native_Word` due to lack of memory, and `Projective_Geometry` and `Iptables_Semantics_Examples_Big` for unknown reasons) on `x86_64-linux` and `x86_64-darwin` using this package.

 Success on `aarch64-linux` has been limited by some components' support for `aarch64`.
-Perhaps most importantly, it seems that PolyML's codegen for aarch64 may not have received the same optimization treatment as that for x86.
+Perhaps most importantly, Poly/ML doesn't support compliation for aarch64, and falls back to interpretation.
 Also, versions of Z3 ranging from 4.4.0 to 4.8.5 (current at time of writing) hang or segfault on some Isabelle-generated SMT.
 However, all else seems to working fine for basic use.

 I have not tested this package on `x86_64-*bsd`.
 However, this work is at the very least a good starting point for an Isabelle distribution for a BSD.